 But there is one kind of collective understanding when it comes to this holiday—people are always talking about, you know, giving thanks.

 And if you do take part in this—giving thanks—there are limitless possibilities for how you do it.
 Maybe you go around the dinner table and talk about what you’re thankful for.
 Or maybe you call every person for whom you’re thankful.

 The thing is, giving thanks shouldn’t apply on this day and this day only.
-Practicing gratitude is a tool that can help every individual on this earth, in so many ways.
+Practicing gratitude is a tool that can help every individual on this earth—and in so many ways.

 And we’re going to look at the “selfish” ways in which gratitude can be valuable.
 By selfish, I mean ways in which gratitude can help YOU.

-Despite some notions that we’ve conceived societally, gratitude is not really just about showing others that you’re a “good person”.
+Despite some notions that we’ve societally conceived, gratitude is not just about showing others that you’re a “good person”.
 It’s also about giving thanks to yourself.

 Practicing gratitude can literally make you happier

 That’s right.
 Gratitude isn’t just for show; it can actually change your insides.
-Don’t get me wrong—you can’t simply think to yourself, I am grateful for my friends, snap your fingers, and expect to be happy as a clam.
-You’ve got to work at it a little!
+Don’t get me wrong—you can’t simply think to yourself, I am grateful for my health, snap your fingers, and expect to be happy as a clam.
+You’ve got to work at it a little.

 The thing is, happiness isn’t just a passing feeling of elation.
 It’s more than that—it’s a long-lasting state of contentment.
-Essentially, it’s about the level of satisfaction you feel about your life.
-And holding that inside of you means that in a fleeting moment of chaos or panic, your happiness will help you push through and move forward.
+Essentially, the level of satisfaction you feel about your life.
+And holding that inside of you means that in a fleeting moment of chaos or panic, your overall happiness will help you push through.